KunkelAlexander/kunkelalexander.github.io/_posts/2025-06-13-computers-learning-tic-tac-toe-optimisation.md

   Your browser does not support SVGs.
 You can view it <a href="{{ site.baseurl }}/assets/img/tictactoe-python/12_profiling.svg">here</a>.
 </object>
   <figcaption>
-      Figure 1: Flame graph for training of vanilla DQN agent.
+      Figure 1: Flame graph for training of single-network DQN agent.
 The x-axis represents the stack frame population, while the y-axis shows the call depth.
 Each rectangle is a stack frame; its width corresponds to the time spent in that function.
     </figcaption>
 </figure>